aragon/network/implementation-spec.md

       - Challenge collateral: 1,000 ANT
       - `Refuse to vote` outcome: Block

-- EVM Script Registry.
-Enables the management of EVMScripts and EVMScript executors.

-- Kernel.
-Manages apps installed on the organization, including setting the default Vault of the organization.

-- Permissions.
-Allows users to add/grant or remove permissions to members or entities, as needed.
-It represents the governance structure of the organization.

-- Voting Aggregator.
-Allows users to aggregate voting power over multiple sources.
-    - Parameterization:
-      - Token: `0x960b236a07cf122663c4303350609a66a7b288c0`
-      - Staking pool: TBD

 - Disputable Voting 1.
 Used to start new votes and poll tokenholders about specific issues.
-This Voting app is parameterized for less risky types of proposals (compared to Voting 2: lower approval threshold, shorter vote duration, lower collateral requirements, etc).
+This Voting app is parameterized for less risky types of proposals (compared to Disputable Voting 2: lower approval threshold, shorter vote duration, lower collateral requirements, etc).

     - Parameterization:
       - Token: Voting aggregator